hnrqer/transcriber-pro/README.md

 # Transcriber Pro

 Privacy-first audio transcription using Whisper Large-v3.
+All processing happens locally on your machine with a modern web UI.

 ## Quick Start